-"These things" that Paul referred to were the truths he taught them concerning the "gathering together" of some, and the "falling away" of others.
+"These things" which Paul referred to were the truths he taught them concerning the "gathering together" of some, and the "falling away" of others.
 His concern was that they "be not soon shaken in mind" and therefore, remembering the truth was necessary so that they could be sound in the faith.
 Of course, first we must understand the truth, but then we must remember it, we must meditate upon it.

 2 TIMOTHY 2:8 Remember that Jesus Christ of the seed of David was raised from the dead according to my gospel:

 Paul's gospel contains many of the words our minds require to cause within us our transformation.
 But not from a single reading or an occasional hearing.
 We must consistently watch, hear and remember to be able to understand (see 2 PETER 1:12 and 3:1).

 MARK 8:18 Having eyes, see ye not? and having ears, hear ye not? and do ye not remember?

 One of the keys to obtaining our transformation is to consistently re-inject truth into our minds.
 Looking and listening for GOD's workings, we then can learn and grow from our experiences instead of just becoming depressed and despondent over them.
 If we are pursuing the way of GOD, then we can be assured that each step can be directed by HIM for our continued growth.
 As such, each experience is designed for our transformation.